Mouadhattia/Rapido-back-end/readMe.md

 ## Contributing

-To contribute to the project, please follow these guidelines:
+To contribute to the project, please follow these guidelines

 1. Fork the repository
 2. Create a new branch